Become part of the Media School

 Building on the rich heritage of photography teaching at London College of Communication, Graduate Diploma Photography will open a variety of career opportunities in professional photography.

 During your studies, you'll work towards developing a high quality portfolio suitable for presentation when approaching clients for future commissions or industry roles.
-In addtion, you'll work on set and self-initiated projects which promote learning through discovery, interaction and response to change.
+In addition, you'll work on set and self-initiated projects which promote learning through discovery, interaction and response to change.

 For those wishing to continue their study the theory and research elements of the course will also prepare you for continued learning at a higher level of study.